melo/amqp-tools/README.markdown

 This repo contains an implementation of the AMQP protocol for Perl.

+This is work-in-progress, you might be interested on the [very basic TODO list](todo.markdown).

 The following distributions are available:

  * Parse::AMQP::ProtocolDefinitions: parses the AMQP XML-based protocol definitions;